-Back in December 2016, our blog focused on major gifts fundraising.
-With the arrival of a new year, it’s a great time to discuss major gifts versus planned gifts.
+We are no strangers to major gift fundraising.
+We’ve written on the subject a lot, like in this blog post about major gifts fundraising.
+But you might be asking yourself, how does major gift fundraising differ from another strategy, like planned giving?
 There are many similarities between the two, but a planned gift often requires more research and fundraising work – with potential for an even greater donation to your nonprofit.

 A planned gift is made during a lifetime or posthumously as part of a donor’s overall financial and/or estate planning.
 Just as a person bequeaths their assets to family and friends, so too can that person name a nonprofit as a beneficiary.

 Major gifts, as we know, are large donations made from a donor’s discretionary income.
 What your organization considers “major” will certainly be different from the major gift goals of an Ivy League college or a local after-school club.
 The donor may budget for the major gift, but it is not necessarily planned.
 Major gifts include planned gifts, but are typically generous and recurring donations raised by active fundraising efforts.

 Generally, there are two paths donors take when gift planning: